 They developed Harvest Fresh fridge freezers with three-color technology that simulates the natural sunlight.
 This technology mimics natural light conditions just as the fruit and vegetables were still growing in the field.
 All this process keeps the fruits and vegetables fresh along with their vitamins for a longer time.

-Having a good fridge does save energy and money and most of all contributing to the well-being of our planet.
+Having a good fridge does save energy and money and most of all contribute to the well-being of our planet.

 Is very annoying and time-consuming to make a few trips each week to the supermarket to buy fresh vegetables and fruits.
 At the moment I have no choice because my crappy refrigerator won’t preserve the vegies fresh enough so I can enjoy them for many days.